Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - The switch indexes its table with <mark>the MAC address</mark>.
 There are three possible cases:
     1. There is <mark>no entry</mark> in the table for the address.
 In this case, the switch forwards copies of the frame to the output buffers preceding <mark>all interfaces except for interface it came in</mark>.
 In other words, if there is no entry for the destination address, the switch <mark>broadcasts</mark> the frame
-    2. There is <mark>an entry</mark> in the table, associating the with <mark>interface it came in</mark>.
+    2. There is <mark>an entry</mark> in the table, associating  with <mark>interface it came in</mark>.
 In this case, the frame is coming from a LAN segment that <mark>contains adapter with the MAC address of the requested MAC address</mark>.
 There being no need to forward the frame to any of the other interfaces, the switch performs the filtering function by <mark>discarding the frame</mark>.
     3. There is <mark>an entry</mark> in the table, associating the requested MAC address with <mark>interface different from the one it came in</mark>.
 In this case, the frame needs to be forwarded to the LAN segment <mark>attached to interface mentioned</mark>.
 The switch performs its forwarding function by putting the frame in an output buffer that precedes the interface.

 - How the switches implement Self-Learning ability: